9.9 C

 The European Times News aims to cover news that matter to increase the awareness of citizens all around geographical Europe.

-Jacek Rembikowski, 60, also worked on the island.
-For seven years.
-However, he returned to Poland because of Brexit.
+Jacek Rembikowski, another Polish driver who worked in the UK for seven years, also rejected the offer.
 “It was not clear what the working conditions would be for truck drivers and whether we would be able to stay there after Britain leaves the EU.
-And I already wanted to return home,” Rembikowski told Reuters.
-And he has no intention of going to Britain again.
+And I already wanted to return home,” Rembikowski explained.
+He, like many others, has no intention of returning to the UK.

 - Advertisement -